StatsResource/Logs/Inventory-251-300.md

+### Video 251
+* The Coefficient of Determination
+* 02:30
-Video thumbnail:	The Coefficient of Determination 02:30
+* The Coefficient of Determination
-The Coefficient of Determination StatsResource.github.io Statistics and Probability Tutorial Videos - Worked Examples and Demonstrations about Statistics How to interpret the coefficient of determination.
+* StatsResource.github.io Statistics and Probability Tutorial Videos - Worked Examples and Demonstrations about Statistics * How to interpret the coefficient of determination.
-Aug 15, 2021
+* Aug 15, 2021

 -------------------------------------------------------

 ### Video 252

-Video thumbnail:	Summary Statistics - Five Number summary, IQR, Fences, Midhinge and Trimean 06:49
+* Summary Statistics - Five Number summary, IQR, Fences, Midhinge and Trimean
+* 06:49
-Summary Statistics - Five Number summary, IQR, Fences, Midhinge and Trimean StatsResource.github.io Statistics and Probability Tutorial Videos
+* Summary Statistics - Five Number summary, IQR, Fences, Midhinge and Trimean
+* StatsResource.github.io Statistics and Probability Tutorial Videos
-- Worked Examples and Demonstrations about Statistics Introduction to the Five Number summary, IQR, Fences, Midhinge and Trimean
+* Worked Examples and Demonstrations about Statistics Introduction to the Five Number summary, IQR, Fences, Midhinge and Trimean
-Aug 15, 2021
+* Aug 15, 2021

 -------------------------------------------------------

-81
+### Video 253

-Video thumbnail:	Using Probability Trees  - Example 2 03:22
+* Video thumbnail:	Using Probability Trees  - Example 2
+* 03:22
-Using Probability Trees - Example 2
+* Using Probability Trees - Example 2
-StatsResource.github.io - Probability Statistics and Probability Tutorial Videos - Worked Examples and Demonstrations about Statistics
+* StatsResource.github.io - Probability Statistics and Probability Tutorial Videos - Worked Examples and Demonstrations about Statistics
-Aug 22, 2021
+* Aug 22, 2021

 -------------------------------------------------------